 Something inside of me snapped.
 Not anger.
 Nothing to do with the present circumstance.
 I was a little girl again.
 Lost.
 No one there.
 No place to turn.
 No way to call for help.
 Tears threatened.
 My chest felt a sense of panic.
 My brain fogged over.
 People all blended and blurred into faceless figures.
 I turned away, ashamed of the tears, threatening to spill over.
 Where am I?
 Where is he?
 Why am I all alone?

 Reason and awareness of the present tense fled.
-Now I was a little four-yr-old girl at a bus stop, rushing through the crowd, afraid of being separated from my parents and siblings… Now six and walking the sidewalk of Chihuahua with my family, fighting the same fear… Now fifteen and leaving home to take care of myself… Now sixteen and wandering from place to place, job to job… Now seventeen and flying to California, running in fear… Now eighteen and back at the Detroit border, waiting for someone to pick me up…
+Now I was a little four-yr-old girl at a bus stop, rushing through the crowd, afraid of being separated from my parents and siblings… Now five and walking the sidewalk of Chihuahua with my family, fighting the same fear… Now fifteen and leaving home to take care of myself… Now sixteen and wandering from place to place, job to job… Now seventeen and flying to California, running in fear… Now eighteen and back at the Detroit border, waiting for someone to pick me up…

 Alone… alone… alone…